RedPitaya/Documentation/appsFeatures/applications/streaming/appXCStreaming.rst

 Configuration can be set over the WEB interface UI, which is then stored in **/root/.streaming_config** or **/root/.config/redpitaya/apps/streaming/streaming_config.json** (for version 2.00) on the Red Pitaya.

-In this example, we will show how to set configuration remotely using an already prepared |test configuration| that will set all MASTERS and SLAVES to these settings.
+In this example, we will show how to set configuration remotely using an already prepared |test configuration| that will set all PRIMARY and SECONDARY devices to these settings.

 .. |test configuration| raw:: html